May 22, 2017

 However, that does not mean you cannot be arrested for DUI involving a benzo.
 It just means police and prosecutors must rely more heavily on circumstantial evidence and the subjective observations of responding officers.
 That can create opportunities for our DUI defense lawyers to challenge these assertions.

-Increasingly, many police departments have been investing in drug recognition experts, or DREs, which are specially-trained officers who are taught how to recognize drug-related impairment in motorists.
+Increasingly, many police departments have been investing in drug recognition experts, or DREs, which are specially-trained officers who are taught how to recognize drug-related impairment from benzodiazepines in motorists.
 They test both physical and cognitive function.
 However, it’s still not an exact science.